blinkoo-it/blinkoo-components-example/angular-example/README.md

 }
 ```

-- Create a component wrapper for blinkoo-components (you can copy the ones in this repository un `src/app/components`)
+- Create a component wrapper for blinkoo-components (you can copy the ones in this repository in `src/app/components`)

 - Now you can import your desired wrapper component where you want to show the feed as in the following code: